PerfectFit-project/rasa_example_project/README.md

 - The repository by Jitesh Gaikwad (https://github.com/AmirStudy/Rasa_Deployment) also contains code for displaying charts, drop-downs, and images in frontend/static/js/script.js (see the function `setBotResponse` for displaying responses from the rasa bot).
 I have removed this code in this example project, but if you need to send such kinds of messages, take a look.
 - `"--debug"` in backend/Dockerfile prints a lot of debugging statements (e.g., for the action prediction).
 This is handy while you are still developing your agent, but can be removed.
 - The Developer tools in Google Chrome show the logs from script.js (i.e., the result of `console.log()`)if you access the frontend via Google Chrome.
-- Think carefully about how you deal with timed out sessions.
+- Think carefully about how you deal with timed-out sessions.
 You may want to customize the `action_session_start`: https://rasa.com/docs/rasa/default-actions#customization.
 - If you have made changes and they do not reflect on your Google Compute Engine instance, check if you have run `docker-compose down --volumes` and `docker-compose up --build`.
 - If you do not see the result of retraining your rasa model, it can sometimes help to delete all models and retrain from scratch.
-You might want to add `--force` to training command.
+You might want to add `--force` to the training command.
 - You might want to prevent people from typing while the chatbot is still sending more messages.
 You can adapt the file script.js to allow for this using statements such as `$('.usrInput').attr("disabled",true);` and `$(".usrInput").prop('placeholder', "Wait for Mel's response.");`
 - Before running the chatbot on a Google Compute Engine instance for your experiment, make sure to get a paid account.
 Once the trial period ends or you have used up your free credit your instance will stop.
 And a billing account will also help to prevent Google from stopping your project when it thinks that you are mining crypto currencies (e.g., see [here](https://groups.google.com/g/gce-discussion/c/5prZHD3DEnQ)).
 - When using the db, pay attention to closing connections.
 Also pay attention to the kind of cursor you use when you use fetchone().
 It may be good to use a buffered cursor then (e.g., see [here](https://stackoverflow.com/questions/29772337/python-mysql-connector-unread-result-found-when-using-fetchone)).